The First Entry

-Today I’m thinking about hedonistic adaptation.
+(May 2020) Today I’m thinking about hedonistic adaptation.

 But I didn’t hate myself for it.
-I’m practicing a bit more self compassion.
+I’m practicing a bit more self-compassion.

-This morning my daughter woke up talked to me about being jealous (because I said good job to her brother) and did her math homework (five rounds of addition) quickly so I could borrow the computer (since we share it).
+This morning my daughter woke up, talked to me about being jealous (because I said “good job” to her brother) and did her math homework (five rounds of addition) “quickly so I could borrow the computer” (since we share it).
 I was so proud of her.
 I didn’t ask her to do that, it was very thoughtful.
-She learned to count by fives, using her hands and my hands, or my feet and hands she started counting by fives today when I suggested it to her.
+She learned to count by fives, using her hands and my hands, or my feet and hands, she started counting by fives today when I suggested it to her.

-Before our relationship was so bad, if I told her to count by five she would have argued against it… she argued about the day of the week it was, if it was night or day and other obvious things.
+Before, our relationship was so bad, if I told her to count by five she would have argued against it… she argued about the day of the week it was, if it was night or day, and other obvious things.

 The computer I use to write, is her computer, she got it for her second birthday because her grandfather didn’t want it anymore.
-For him it was clutter, it had frustrated him too many times and he preferred to just use a different computer, but for her and me it’s been our favorite computer ever.
+For him it was clutter, it had frustrated him too many times and he preferred to just use a different computer, but for her and I, it’s been our favorite computer ever.
 It’s so easy to forget to be grateful towards my children.
 They give me so much, they do ask for a lot, maybe that’s why it’s hard to remember to be grateful to them.

 I am grateful she thought about me in the morning, but immediately I wanted to sand off all her bad behaviors.

-It would be nice if I found a way to pause, celebrate the beauty of life, make a note of ideas for improvement, but stop rushing for the next thing to happen ahead of its time.
+It would be nice if I found a way to pause, celebrate the beauty of life, make a note of ideas for improvements, but stop rushing for the next thing to happen ahead of its time.